Christopher Whelen: Life

-Whelen was born in London and christened at St Martin-in-the-Fields.
-He was bought up by his mother Winifred, a violinist, with the help of his Godmother Mary Gotch, also a musician.
+Whelen was born in London into a musical family.
 He became a chorister at New College, Oxford, attended Worksop College (studying piano and 'cello) and then at the Birmingham and Midland School of Music (now the Royal Birmingham Conservatoire) between 1944 and 1946 (studying clarinet and composition).

-From an early age Whelen had always wanted to conduct, and after two years National Service in the RAF he secured conducting lessons with the Austrian émigré Rudolf Schwarz., newly appointed to the Bournemouth Municipal Orchestra, subsequently becoming his Assistant Conductor.
+After two years National Service in the RAF he secured conducting lessons with the Austrian émigré Rudolf Schwarz, newly appointed to the Bournemouth Municipal Orchestra, subsequently becoming his Assistant Conductor.

-Already interested in Celtic culture (particularly Yeats), the music of Arnold Bax held a special appeal and became a central influence for Whelen after hearing a performance of Tintagel.
+Already interested in Celtic culture (particularly Yeats), the music of Arnold Bax became a central influence for Whelen after hearing a performance of Tintagel.
 A correspondence began in 1947, which led to a close friendship until Bax's death in 1953.
 It was at Bax's request that in 1951 Whelen conducted Bax's Sixth Symphony in Bournemouth.
-Afterwards Bax wrote: "I still dote on your performance of No 6 and want a repeat".
-He was awarded the Elizabeth Sprague Coolidge medal for conducting in 1955.

 Given the non-availability of conducting posts at the time and needing to earn a living, Whelen moved to London, whilst continuing for a time to guest conduct in Birmingham, Liverpool, Bournemouth and Dublin.
-He subsequently became Director of Music for the Old Vic Theatre company, then engaged in producing a complete cycle of Shakespeare's plays.
-This rapidly led to his being asked to write incidental music for them, and he found himself launched on a mainly compositional career.
-Many commissions followed from other theatres but most importantly from the BBC.
+He subsequently became Director of Music for The Old Vic Theatre company, then engaged in producing a complete cycle of Shakespeare's plays.
+This led to his being asked to write incidental music for them.
+Commissions followed from other theatres and from the BBC.

-He briefly ventured into the field of musicals, culminating in writing the music for John Osborne's The World of Paul Slickey (1959).
+Whelen briefly ventured into the field of musicals, culminating in writing the music for John Osborne's The World of Paul Slickey (1959).
 This was Osborne's only attempt at writing a musical, but after the huge successes of his previous plays Look Back in Anger and The Entertainer, the play was to become "one of the most spectacular disasters in English theatre".

-Despite this setback, the theatre work led to a series of commissions for Whelen by the BBC for often experimental television and radio scores spanning the 1960s to the 1980s, including two operas specially conceived for television as well as pioneering hard to classify musico-dramatic works for which he invariably wrote both words and music, fusing the music and action together as an established genre.
+Despite this setback, a series of commissions by the BBC followed for Whelen from the 1960s into the 1980s, including two operas specially conceived for television, as well as a series of hard to classify musico-dramatic works for which he wrote both words and music, fusing the music and action closely together.

 Whelen met his lifelong partner Dennis Andrews in 1948 in Bournemouth.
 They lived together for many years in London and Cumnor, Oxfordshire, before Whelen's death in 1993.
 The Christopher Whelen Award for innovation in radio, TV and the theatre was set up in his name.
-Winners include Paddy Cuneen, Jonathan Dove, Orlando Gough and Mick Sands.
+Winners have included Paddy Cuneen, Jonathan Dove, Orlando Gough and Mick Sands.